Dodging DeepFake Detection via Implicit Spatial-Domain Notch Filtering: Experiments

 \subsubsection{Ablation study}

 To verify the effectiveness of key technology: adding noise, deep image filtering and adversarial guided map.

 \begin{itemize}[leftmargin=*] \item \textit{Adding noise.} We also take ProGAN as an example.
 The conclusion is the same on the other three GANs.
 The experimental results are below the gray line.
-In the first column, Fake-gau and Fake-uni represent only adding Gaussian noise (gau) or uniform noise (uni) to the Fake images.
-The accuracy of Fake-gau and Fake-uni images being classified as CelebA type raises from 0.03\% to 99.47\% and 99.66\% respectively.
+In the first column, Fake-gau-10 and Fake-uni-20 represent only adding Gaussian noise (gau) or uniform noise (uni) to the Fake images.
+The accuracy of Fake-gau-10 and Fake-uni-20 images being classified as CelebA type raises from 0.03\% to 99.47\% and 99.66\% respectively.
 This phenomenon shows the effectiveness of noise in reducing artifact patterns.
 On the other hand, if we only use deep image filtering without adding noise to the fake image, the result is shown in the row of Filt(nn), which means the reconstructed images with no noise (nn) added.
 We can find that the classification accuracy is basically unchanged.
+Furthermore, we evaluate the effect of different levels of noise on misleading the detector.
+The mean of Gaussian noise is 0 while the standard deviation is 5 and 10 (Fake-gau-5 and Fake-gau-10).
+The lower bounds and upper bounds of uniform noise are $\pm$5 (Fake-uni-5), $\pm$10 (Fake-uni-10), $\pm$15 (Fake-uni-15), $\pm$20 (Fake-uni-20), respectively.
+We can find that, with the increase in noise level, the noised fake images are more likely to evade GANFingerprint.
+At the same time, as shown in Fig.~\ref{fig:spectrum_noise_level}, the more noise added, the fewer artifacts in the spectrum.
+This evidence supports that reducing artifacts can help to evade the DeepFake detector.
+We also conduct similar experiments in Table~\ref{Table:CNNDetector_Acc} and achieve the same conclusion.

 \item \textit{Deep image filtering.} We add guided filter \cite{he2010guided} and BM3D \cite{dabov2006image} to compare the effect of other classical denoising methods with deep image filtering.
-Among the four GANs, to evade GANFingerprint, the accuracy of fake images being classified as real images with the guided filter or BM3D is 19.86\% and 1.35\% lower than using KPN filter with kernel size three.
-From the experiment, we can find that our method surpass guided filter by far and the performance of BM3D is similar to deep filtering.
+Among the four GANs, to evade GANFingerprint, the accuracy of fake images being classified as real images with the guided filter or BM3D is 19.86\% and 1.35\% lower than using the KPN filter with kernel size three.
+From the experiment, we can find that our method surpasses the guided filter by far and the performance of BM3D is similar to deep filtering.
 However, the time of generating 40,000 images upon experiment takes BM3D 24 hours while our method only needs half an hour.